Exploring the Magic of Peru in 12 Days

 Day 5: Travel to Sacred Valley via Cusco

-Things to see in the Sacred Valley
+What to See in the Sacred Valley:

 Where to Stay